Together-Java/TJ-Bot/Create-Discord-server-and-bot.md

 Last but not least, you have to add the bot to the server you just created.

 1. open the bots invite link URL in a browser
-  6.1. select your server to add the bot
+  1.1. select your server to add the bot
-  6.2. click **Continue**
+  1.2. click **Continue**
-  6.3. click **Authorize**
+  1.3. click **Authorize**
-2. thats it, your bot was not added to the server! 🎉
+2. thats it, your bot was now added to the server! 🎉

 ![Add bot](https://i.imgur.com/ceaemII.png)
 ![Authorize](https://i.imgur.com/239LT0n.png)